paulcoding810/blog/content/posts/cloudflare-ddns/index.md

 ## Additional Notes

 If you're using Caddy as your web server, it provides a plugin called `caddy-dynamicdns` that can perform similar DDNS updates.
-For more information, see our [Caddy guide](/posts/host-your-saas-with-caddy/).
+For more information, see my [Caddy guide](/posts/host-your-saas-with-caddy/).

 ## References